 Below, we will go over the history of shorthand, its relevance today, and the most common styles.

-What is Shorthand?
+What is Shorthand Writing?

 People have always used symbols in an attempt to write information rapidly.
 In fact, forms of shorthand were discovered to have existed in ancient Rome and Greece.
 For instance, slabs of marble from the Parthenon in Ancient Greece contain a writing system using abbreviations for words.